Professor James Stark

 In 2014–15 I was a member of the New Generations in Medical Humanities training programme, supported by the AHRC and Wellcome Trust.
 In 2015 I was appointed to the AHRC Peer Review College and from 2017–2019 I was Reviews Editor for the British Journal for the History of Science.

 In 2018 I was nominated for the inaugural AHRC/Wellcome Health Humanities Medal and I was also an Associate Director of water@leeds, one of the largest interdisciplinary water research group in the world, with particular responsibility for impact and partnership working.

-In 2019 I was appointed as a member of the Wellcome Trust Research Resources Committee, responsible for assessing funding applications for Research Resources Awards in Humanities and Social Science.
+I chaired the Wellcome Trust Research Resources Committee, responsible for assessing funding applications for Research Resources Awards in Humanities and Social Science.
 In August 2020 I was elected a Fellow of the Royal Historical Society.